Investing

 Robert Shiller Investment Advice – His Top 10 Suggestions

-Robert Shiller is a Yale professor of economics and the author of the 2019 book, Narrative Economics: How Stories Go Viral and Drive Major Economic Events.
-He’s also a recipient of the Nobel Prize in economics for his work studying how investors don’t always make rational decisions.
+As a Yale economics professor and author of Narrative Economics: How Stories Go Viral and Drive Major Economic Events (2019), Shiller earned the Nobel Prize in economics for his groundbreaking research on investor behavior.
+His work revealed that investors frequently make irrational decisions, challenging traditional economic assumptions.

 Robert Shiller Nobel Prize Winner in Economic Sciences